zapier/visual-builder/docs/_partners/zap-templates.md

 You should then try using the Zap Template to make sure it works as expected.
 Open your [Zap Template dashboard](https://zapier.com/zap-templates/), click the gear icon beside the Zap Template you built, and select _Copy Link_.
 Open that link in a new tab or window, and follow the steps to set up and turn on the Zap—and make sure everything looks and works correctly.

-Optionally, you can let your team help test Zap Templates as well.
-When saving your Zap Template, choose `Shared` instead of draft, then share its link with others on your team so they can try the Zap Template.

 <a id="submit-your-zap-templates"></a>

 ### 5. Submit Zap Template for Review